kubeflow/website/content/docs/pipelines/installation/standalone-deployment.md

 **Warning**: Using `SCOPES="cloud-platform"` grants all GCP permissions to the cluster.
 For a more secure cluster setup, refer to [Authenticating Pipelines to GCP](/docs/gke/authentication/#authentication-from-kubeflow-pipelines).

+Note, some legacy pipeline examples may need minor code change to run on clusters with `SCOPES="cloud-platform"`, refer to [Authoring Pipelines to use default service account](/docs/gke/pipelines/authentication-pipelines/#authoring-pipelines-to-use-default-service-account).

 **References**:

   * [GCP regions and zones documentation](https://cloud.google.com/compute/docs/regions-zones/#available)